What if awakening.

 We have to apply ourselves.

-We have to work on kind of entering this koan.
+We have to work on kind of.

-So we have these two sort of directions,
+We have these two sort of.

 If you like.

-There's the,
+There's the.

 I'm over here,